square/maker/src/components/Heading/README.md

 			return {
 				fonts: {
 					baseSize: `${this.baseFontSize}px`,
-					sizeScale: this.fontSizeScale,
+					sizeScale: Number.parseFloat(this.fontSizeScale),
-					baseLineHeight: this.baseLineHeight,
+					baseLineHeight: Number.parseFloat(this.baseLineHeight),
-					lineHeightScale: this.lineHeightScale,
+					lineHeightScale: Number.parseFloat(this.lineHeightScale),
 				},
 				heading: {
 					fontFamily: this.fontFamily,